 As part of a £5.8 million regeneration project to enhance heating efficiency and slash bills by 50%, four 1960s tower blocks in North London have replaced their outdated electric underfloor heating systems with next-generation radiators from QRL Radiator Group – all matched with renewable heat sources.

 In addition to installing external wall insulation and double glazing, the renovation work included a complete overhaul of each property’s old, inefficient electric underfloor heating (UFH) system.
-The buildings are not connected to the mains gas grid, so Ice Energy designed a ground source heat pump (GSHP) solution, which uses natural energy stored underground as a renewable heat source.
-The team then specified Barlo hi-lo Compact panel radiators to work in conjunction with the GSHPs, as their super-efficient design makes them the ideal partner for renewables (which run at lower temperatures than traditional heat sources).
+The buildings are not connected to the mains gas grid.
+Therefore, ICE Energy designed a ground source heat pump (GSHP) solution, which uses natural energy stored underground as a renewable heat source.
+The team specified Barlo Hi-Lo Compact panel radiators to work in conjunction with the GSHPs.
+Barlo radiators super-efficient design makes them ideal for renewables (which run at lower temperatures than traditional heat sources).

 Andrew Sheldon, founder and managing director at Ice Energy, explains: “These off-grid tower blocks were built more than half a century ago, and very little had been done to them since – so they were suffering from extremely poor energy efficiency and thermal performance.
 The failing electric UFH systems were permanently set to run at 27°C, and this temperature could not be altered.
 This, combined with the buildings’ high levels of heat loss, meant residents were forced to use electric storage heaters, which led to higher than average energy bills in what is already an economically disadvantaged area.

 “As they make use of natural resources and don’t require connection to the gas grid, GSHPs were the ideal antidote to high running costs and wasted energy – but pairing them with the right heat emitters was absolutely crucial to ensuring optimum performance and efficiency.
-The technical make-up of Barlo’s hi-lo Compact radiators means they are uniquely designed to deliver the best efficiency and heat transfer even at lower Delta Ts, so they complement renewable heat sources perfectly.
-In fact, because they work so effectively, we were also able to specify smaller radiators while still meeting the required heat output.
-This not only saved on upfront costs, but also meant we were using less steel, which was an added benefit from an environmental point of view.
-The fact that QRL Radiators are manufactured in the UK was a further bonus, as it allowed us to buy British and minimise carbon emissions from transport.
-Logistically speaking, the smaller size of the radiators means they take up less wall space in the flats too.”
+Barlo’s Hi-Lo Compact radiators are uniquely designed to deliver the best efficiency and heat transfer even at lower Delta Ts.
+They complement renewable heat sources perfectly.
+Because they work so effectively, we were also able to specify smaller radiators while still meeting the required heat output.
+This not only saved on upfront costs but also meant we were using less steel, which was an added benefit from an environmental point of view.
+The fact that QRL Radiators are manufactured in the UK was a further bonus.
+It allowed us to buy British and minimise carbon emissions from transport. ”

-Enfield-based mechanical and electrical services contractor Oakray Limited was called in to install the new internal GSHP units, along with around 900 Barlo hi-lo Compacts (an average of five in each flat).
-The team also fitted Design by Barlo Crystal towel warmers in the properties’ bathrooms.
+Enfield-based mechanical and electrical services contractor Oakray Limited was called in to install the new internal GSHP units, along with around 900 Barlo Hi-Lo Compact (an average of five in each flat).
+The team also fitted Barlo Crystal towel warmers in the properties.
 Steve Selves, senior contract manager at Oakray Limited, says: “The GSHP solution at Exeter Road is the first of its kind in England, with a large communal ground loop laid 250 metres below ground level by the Ice Energy team.
-This extracts the natural solar energy stored in the parkland surrounding the tower blocks, and feeds it into individual GSHP units, which we sited inside each flat’s airing cupboard.
-This energy is then used to heat the properties’ water and radiators.
+This extracts the natural solar energy stored in the parkland surrounding the tower blocks and feeds it into individual GSHP units.
+These units are sited inside each flat’s airing cupboard.
+This energy is then used to heat water and radiators.

 As well as delivering estimated savings of £550 per household on annual heating and hot water bills (more than half of the £1,300+ that residents were previously paying), the Exeter Road Retrofit Project is set to reap average carbon savings of 33,000 tonnes over the lifetime of the new heating system.

 QRL Radiator Group’s flagship range of hi-lo Compact and hi-lo Round Top T11 and T22 radiators feature third-generation radiator technology that is unique to Barlo.
-They are the only radiators to be verified by the Energy Saving Trust, and offer the highest heat outputs (for both size (W/m2) and weight (W/kg)) of any radiators available*.
-For more information about Barlo’s hi-lo range, or any of the products in the company’s extensive portfolio of market-leading panel, feature and LST radiators, please visit email enquiries@QRL-radiators.com.
+They are the only radiators to be verified by the Energy Saving Trust and offer the highest heat outputs (for both size (W/m2) and weight (W/kg)) of any radiators available*.
+For more information about Barlo’s Hi-Lo range, or any of the products in the company’s extensive portfolio of market-leading panel, feature and LST radiators, please email us at email@example.com.